trigosec/secure-product-model/website/content/governance/_index.md

                 </div>
                 <div class="card-body">
                     <h3 class="card-title">
-                        <a href="/governance/scopedefinition/where-data-is-stored-processed-transmitted/">where data is stored, processed, transmitted</a>
+                        <a href="/governance/scopedefinition/document-where-the-data-is-stored-processed-and-transmitted/">Document where the Data is Stored, Processed and Transmitted</a>
                     </h3>

                     <p class="card-description">Define all locations where sensitive data is stored, processed, or transmitted including cloud services, remote facilities, and third-party locations.</p>

                 </div>
                 <div class="card-footer">
-                    <a href="/governance/scopedefinition/where-data-is-stored-processed-transmitted/" class="card-link">View Details →</a>
+                    <a href="/governance/scopedefinition/document-where-the-data-is-stored-processed-and-transmitted/" class="card-link">View Details →</a>
                 </div>
             </div>